tktracker/IntuneDocs/intune/configuration/android-oem-configuration-overview.md

     Any changes made in the configuration designer are also made automatically in the JSON editor.
 Likewise, any changes made in the JSON editor are automatically made in the configuration designer.
 If your input contains invalid values, you can't switch between the configuration designer and JSON editor until you fix the issues.

 9. Select **Next**.
 10. In **Scope tags** (optional), assign a tag to filter the profile to specific IT groups, such as `US-NC IT Team` or `JohnGlenn_ITDepartment`.
 For more information about scope tags, see [Use RBAC and scope tags for distributed IT](../fundamentals/scope-tags.md).

     Select **Next**.

-11. In **Assignments**, select the users or groups that'll receive your profile.
+11. In **Assignments**, select the users or groups that will receive your profile.
 Assign one profile to each device.
 The OEMConfig model only supports one policy per device.

     For more information on assigning profiles, see [Assign user and device profiles](device-profile-assign.md).